 Aortic thromboembolism is a rare occurrence in dogs.
 Although it is not commonly thought of as an inherited disease, it can be associated with an inherited abnormality of the heart muscle.

-Aortic thromboembolism can also be associated with other problems, such as: cancer; a body-wide generalized infection called “sepsis”; increased levels of the steroid hormones produced by the adrenal glands during Cushing’s Disease (also known as hyperadrenocorticism); and with increased protein-loss through diseased kidneys.
+Aortic thromboembolism can also be associated with other problems, such as: cancer; a body-wide generalized infection called 'sepsis, increased levels of the steroid hormones produced by the adrenal glands with Cushing’s Disease (also known as hyperadrenocorticism), and with increased protein-loss through diseased kidneys.

 What are the signs of aortic thromboembolism?

 Sudden paralysis and pain, usually in the rear legs, are the most common clinical signs of aortic thromboembolism, although weakness and lameness may be seen.
 If the rear limbs are affected, there may be decreased or absent pulses in the femoral arteries of the rear legs.
 Sometimes a front leg is involved.
 Rapid breathing or difficulty breathing may be seen.
 The dog may vocalize from pain, and may act anxious.
 Occasionally the dog will vomit.
 The dog may also experience a lower-than-normal body temperature.
 Sometimes the heart will sound abnormal (a murmur or irregular heartbeat) through a stethoscope.